rvenutolo/rankin-notes/README.md

 ## Garage

 ![](./PXL_20241016_213154161.jpg)
 Garage door opener doesn't seem to work.
+Does the motor work?

 ![](./PXL_20241016_213248071.jpg)
 Does this work?
 Is it clean?